Frequently Asked Questions

 What are your fees?

 Most of our counseling and nutrition services are $150 - $165 per ~50 minute session.
 As mentioned above, we have two therapists who accept most major insurance plans.
-Our clinicians all carry sliding scale spots, based on need, and we make an effort to also bring interns into our practice who can accommodate lower fees under $60/session.
+Our clinicians all carry sliding scale spots, based on need, and we also have Masters level student counseling interns who provide sliding scale therapy and pro-bono therapy, as they can accommodate lower fees under $60/session.

 What ages do you provide therapy and dietitian support for?